-You must start its training early on in its life so that it quickly learns the correct behavior to adopt with your children.
+You must start its training early on in its life so that it quickly learns the correct behaviour to adopt with your children.

-Moreover, early training will also subdue any belligerent behavioral traits that a Pug Zu is inclined to develop.
+Moreover, early training will also subdue any belligerent behavioural traits that a Pug Zu is inclined to develop.

 Additionally, it is beneficial to take your dog out and help it socialize with maximum people so that it learns to be affectionate and disciplined with humans.